-Note: Monoclonal antibody therapies are Adbry® (tralokinumab-ldrm subcutaneous injection), Cinqair® (reslizumab intravenous injection), Dupixent® (dupilumab subcutaneous injection), Ebglyss® (lebrikizumab-lbkz subcutaneous injection), Fasenra® (benralizumab subcutaneous injection), Nemluvio® (nemolizumab-ilto subcutaneous injection), Teszpire® (tezepelumab-ekko subcutaneous injection), or Xolair® (omalizumab subcutaneous injection). - 4.
+Note: Monoclonal antibody therapies are Adbry® (tralokinumab-ldrm subcutaneous injection), Cinqair® (reslizumab intravenous injection), Dupixent® (dupilumab subcutaneous injection), Fasenra® (benralizumab subcutaneous injection), Teszpire® (tezepelumab-ekko subcutaneous injection), or Xolair® (omalizumab subcutaneous injection). - 4.
 Eosinophilic Esophagitis, Eosinophilic Gastroenteritis, or Eosinophilic Colitis.
 Nucala is not indicated for the treatment of eosinophilic esophagitis, eosinophilic gastroenteritis or eosinophilic colitis.
 A few small studies reported IV mepolizumab to be efficacious in these conditions.
-On the control of the provided for IV administration.
+One note, Nucala is not approved for IV administration.
 One randomized, double-blind trial (n = 66) evaluated the efficacy of Nucala in patients with EoE.
-EoE.
 Following 3 months of therapy, there was no statistically significant improvement in dysphagia symptoms with Nucala vs. placebo, as measured by the EoE Symptom Activity Index (EEsAI) [primary endpoint].
 The EEsAI was also not significantly different between the two treatment groups at 6 months of treatment.
 However, significantly more patients achieved a histologic response (i.e., < 15 eosinophils/high-power field) with Nucala compared with placebo.
 Guidelines for the management of eosinophilic esophagitis from the American Gastroenterological Association (AGA) and the Joint Task Force on Allergy-Immunology Practice Parameters (2020) only recommend using anti-interleukin-5 therapies in the context of a clinical trial.
 Further research is warranted to determine if Nucala has a place in therapy in the treatment of these conditions. - 5.
 Coverage is not recommended for circumstances not listed in the Recommended Authorization Criteria.
 Criteria will be updated as new published data are available.